Contrast-Security-OSS/docs/content/installation/java/installation/EclipseWTP.md

 8. Navigate to your application, and allow an extra minute for it to start up

-As an alternative to modifying your existing Run Configuration, you could create a new server, i.e. **Apache Tomcat 6.x with Contrast**, and add the Contrast JVM parameters to it as shown above.
+As an alternative to modifying your existing Run Configuration, you could create a new server - i.e. **Apache Tomcat 6.x with Contrast** - and add the Contrast JVM parameters to it as shown above.